 Start Your Career as an Electroneurodiagnostic Technologist

-If you’re thinking about a career in allied health – and have always found the human brain fascinating – why not consider becoming a neurodiagnostic technologist (NDT)?
-Whether you know it as an NDT or END technologist, this career is at the forefront of exciting new medical discoveries.
+Thinking about an allied health career?
+Have you always found the human brain fascinating?
+Why not consider becoming a neurodiagnostic technologist (NDT) (also known as an electroneurodiagnostic technologist, or an EEG.
+Whatever you call these allied health professionals, they’re are at the forefront of exciting new medical discoveries.

 With a quick path to the workplace, excellent pay, high demand for trained workers, and a flexible working environment, there are so many reasons to look at a career as a neurodiagnostic technologist!